Skip to main content

 LAMMPS dump.lammpstrj, .dumpAPI✓¹✓¹

 ¹ Trajectory-only formats need a topology already loaded.
-Opening a .xtc / .lammpstrj / .dump directly surfaces an actionable error; recover by opening a structure file (PDB, GRO, …) first or by wiring a Load Structure node in the always-mounted pipeline editor.
+Opening a .xtc / .dcd / .lammpstrj / .dump / .nc directly surfaces an actionable error; recover by opening a structure file (PDB, GRO, …) first or by wiring a Load Structure node in the always-mounted pipeline editor.

-Sources of truth: crates/megane-wasm/src/lib.rs (browser parsers), crates/megane-python/src/lib.rs (Python parsers), src/components/nodes/LoadStructureNode.tsx and src/components/nodes/LoadTrajectoryNode.tsx (standalone accept lists), jupyterlab-megane/src/filetypes.ts (JupyterLab IFileType registrations), vscode-megane/package.json (VSCode customEditors).
+Sources of truth: crates/megane-wasm/src/lib.rs (browser parsers), crates/megane-python/src/lib.rs (Python parsers), src/components/nodes/LoadStructureNode.tsx and src/components/nodes/LoadTrajectoryNode.tsx (standalone accept lists), src/components/nodes/AddBondNode.tsx (topology accept list), jupyterlab-megane/src/filetypes.ts (JupyterLab IFileType registrations), vscode-megane/package.json (VSCode customEditors).

 UI features